BigDataBiology/big-data-biology_org/content/software.md

 # SemiBin

 SemiBin is a metagenomic binning tool (MAG builder).
+It is based on deep contrastive learning to incorporate background information (from reference genomes).

+It achieves better results than other tools across a range of microbial habitats (both host-associated and environmental habitats).

 ## SemiBin links